tencent cloud

 $conf->set('request.timeout.ms', 305000);

-// Set the interval between retries for the client
+// Set the interval of internal retries on the client.

 $conf->set('reconnect.backoff.max.ms', 3000);

-$topicConf = new RdKafka\TopicConf();
+$topicConf = new RdKafka\\TopicConf();

 #$topicConf->set('auto.commit.interval.ms', 100);